 City Hall is a popular backdrop for photos, from weddings to quinceaneras.
 You can explore the courtyard with its baroque fountain, walk the collonades, and climb the corner stair towers even when City Hall is closed.
 You can't climb all the way up into the 256-foot dome, but you can get some nice photos of it from the corner towers.

 The USC Pacific Asia Museum

 The Pacific Asia Museum consists of six galleries around a Chinese courtyard.

-Pasadena Playhouse is an award-winning local theatre that hosts classic productions and world premieres in a beautiful 1924 theatre.
+Pasadena Playhouse is an award-winning local theater that hosts classic productions and world premieres in a beautiful 1924 theater.
 Their productions often include well-known screen actors.

-A Noise Within is another award-winning theatre company in Pasadena.
+A Noise Within is another award-winning theater company in Pasadena.

 The Rose Bowl

 The Rose Bowl Stadium in Pasadena, built in 1922 is a National Historic Landmark.
 It has its big day every year on New Year's Day for the Tournament of Roses Football Game, also known as the Rose Bowl, a post-season college football game between the top-ranked team from the northern states and the top-ranked team from the western states.
 During regular football season, it's the home of the UCLA Bruins football team.

 You can take a two-hour tour of the Rose Bowl on the last Friday of every month.
 Depending on the season, there may be one or two tour times scheduled.